Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 Detroit Lions

 Frank Ragnow, OC: The Lions running game wasn't going to take off simply with a talented ball-carrier.
 Detroit needed to get stronger up front, and the club's front office has spent the last two years prioritizing the offensive line.
 Ragnow isn't flashy.
-He's NFL strong right now, rarely impacted by counter moves and a bulldozer for the ground game.
+He's NFL strong right now, rarely impacted by counter moves, and a bulldozer for the ground game.

 Green Bay Packers

 Jaire Alexander, CB: New defensive coordinator Mike Pettine will mix coverages -- like every coach -- but he'll mostly lean on man behind his array of exotic blitzes.
-Alexander can be a ball-hawk in zone, and he has the supreme athleticism and tenacity to thrive in man coverage.
+Alexander can be a ball-hawk in zone, and he has the supreme athleticism and tenacity to succeed in man coverage.
 He'll lock down even some of the quicker wideouts in the league.

 Houston Texans